-The best type of running shoe will vary among individuals based on their feet and exercise preferences.
+The best type of running shoe will vary among individuals based on the structure of their feet and their exercise preferences.
 Females also have specific needs that manufacturers take into account when making running shoes.
 These include the shape of the foot and the way that females typically run.

 In this article, we discuss what to look for in a woman’s running shoe and suggest some products that people may wish to consider trying.

 The structure of the foot is generally similar in everyone, and there are a number of unisex running shoes that may function well for both males and females.
-However, there are some structural differences relating to natal sex that manufacturers take into account.
+However, manufacturers generally take into account some structural differences relating to natal sex.